Skip Global navigation and goto content

 If the facility serves elderly clients, contact Agency for Health Care Administration (AHCA).
 Their licensing office can be contact by phone at 850-412-4304.
 To locate facilities regulated by the Agency for Health Care Administration, you can check out that Agency's website for facility locations.

-3. How do I file a complaint against a Florida residential treatment center?
-Is there an online form I can use?
-If your question refers to Florida residential treatment facilities, these facilities are regulated by the Agency for Health Care Administration (AHCA).
-You may file a complaint by calling (888) 419-3456, Monday through Friday from 8:00 AM to 5:00 PM.
-You may also visit AHCA's website for more information about filing a complaint.
+Florida residental treatment facilities are regulated by the Agency for Health Care Administration (ACHA).
+You may file a complaint by calling 888-419-3456, Monday through Friday from 8:00 a.m.-5:00 p.m..
+For more information about filing a complaint, visit AHCA's website

-4. If I start a facility that fits all state criteria, will the state find clients for the facility?
-The Department of Health (DOH) is not the primary licensing agency for residential facilities nor, do I believe, are resources (clients and funding) provided to these facilities or a supply of clients provided from our department.
-To get information regarding resources or information on opening a residential facility, I would suggest contacting the appropriate licensing agency directly using the links I have provided below.
+The Florida Department of Health (DOH) is not the primary licensing agency for residential facilities, nor are resources (clients and funding) or a supply of clients provided.
+For information regarding resources or opening a residential facility, contact the appropriate licensing agency directly using the links below.

 If the home serves disabled clients, contact APD.